Last Updated on January 25, 2026 by Sandy Williams

 📍Problems with Del Webb Catalina

-• Potential HOA Increases at Del Webb Catalina
+- Potential HOA Increases at Del Webb Catalina

 Homeowners in the Del Webb Catalina community could face potential Homeowners Association (HOA) fee increases.
 As with many active adult communities, the HOA fees can rise over time to cover maintenance, community amenities, or unforeseen expenses.
-Residents should stay informed about the possibility of unexpected assessments and fee hikes, which may impact the long-term affordability of living in this community.
+Residents should stay informed about the possibility of unexpected assessments and fee hikes, which may impact the long-term affordability of living in this community. - Unexpected Restaurant Fee Increases

-You can look as far as Del Webb Lakewood Ranch as an example.
+You can look to Del Webb Lakewood Ranch as an example.
 During the construction phase, when the builder was in control of the community, there were reports of mismanagement and constant staff changes.
-Many residents expressed frustration over the rising dining costs in community restaurants, citing a lack of transparency and inefficient management as contributing factors.
+Many residents expressed frustration with rising dining costs at community restaurants, citing a lack of transparency and inefficient management as contributing factors.
 Once the residents took control of the restaurant, things are back on track.
-However, it cost them.
+However, it cost them. - Noise Concerns from Nearby Bradenton Motorsports Park

 The closest house to the drag strip will be roughly 2,000 feet or 6.5 football fields away.

 Most Likely, Yes.
-In an effort to mitigate the noise a 20ft high landscaping berm is being built along the property line.
+In an effort to mitigate the noise, a 20ft high landscaping berm is being built along the property line.
 In addition, all homes will have Impact Glass.

 Once the amenities are completed, your HOA dues will increase.
 In addition to the HOA fees, you will have an annual food & beverage fee.